mattermost/docs/source/help/apps/desktop-changelog.rst

 All Platforms
 ^^^^^^^^^^^^^

-- Fixed an issue where the links to the same subdomain opened in a smaller window in the Mattermost app.
+- Fixed an issue where some links opened in a smaller window in the Mattermost app.
+This issue only affected installations with a `Site URL <https://docs.mattermost.com/administration/config-settings.html#site-url>`_ configured to use a subpath.

 Release v4.2.0
 ----------------------------